Donate

 2021 Research Assessment Framework

 IoZ has an established record of excellence in research and impact, most recently evidenced by our performance in the Research Excellence Framework 2021.
 In a joint submission with University College London (UCL) and Birkbeck, University of London, to the Biological Sciences unit of assessment (UoA5), 88.5% of our research outputs were judged as ‘world leading’ or 'internationally excellent' and 90.9% of our impacts were judged as having ‘outstanding’ or ‘very considerable’ impact.
-In addition, while we only contributed 10% of the staff in this submission, we contributed five of the 11 Impact Case Studies.
+In addition, while we only contributed 10% of the staff in this submission, we contributed five of the 11 Impact Case Studies, which can be found below.

 Teaching and training